-Bedside carts offer an easy way to access materials without leaving the patient's side.
-However, bedside carts come in various styles and materials, so it can be hard to find the best option.
-To provide the best care possible, having the right features available on your bedside cart is essential.
-Here are our tips for choosing the ideal bedside cart.
+However, because bedside carts have evolved and come in various styles and materials, it can be hard to find the best option.
+To provide the best care possible, having the right features on your bedside cart is essential.

 1) Cleanliness

 Carts placed so closely to the patient's bedside must remain clean.
-The state of that bedside cart is a direct reflection of the hospital and can leave a negative impression in bad condition.
+The state of that bedside cart is a direct reflection of the hospital and can leave a negative impression if it’s in bad condition.
 That is why Metro's carts are checked for clean design attributes.
-Your carts should be able to stand the test of time and use without rusting, scratching, or having paint chip off the sides.
-Here are some design characteristics that ensure you are working with a cart build for cleaning.

 Polymer

-Polymer carts provide an easy-to-clean surface to help maintain a sterile environment.
+Polymer bedside carts provide an easy-to-clean surface to help maintain a sterile environment.
 Polymer carts are also corrosion-resistant and chip-resistant, making them the obvious aesthetic choice.

 Antimicrobials